duneanalytics/spellbook/sources/_base_sources/arbitrum/arbitrum_docs_block.md

 - Gas used
 - Error information (if applicable)

-This table is used for analyzing transaction execution paths, internal contract calls, and state changes within the arbitrum network.
+This table is used for analyzing transaction execution paths, internal contract calls, and state changes within the Blast network.

 {% enddocs %}

 {% docs arbitrum_traces_decoded_doc %}

-The `arbitrum.traces_decoded` table contains a subset of decoded traces from the arbitrum blockchain dependent on submitted smart contracts and their ABIs.
+The `arbitrum.traces_decoded` table contains a subset of decoded traces from the Blast blockchain dependent on submitted smart contracts and their ABIs.
 It includes:

 - All fields from the `arbitrum.traces` table
 - Decoded function names and signature (first four bytes of the calldata)